nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/professional-development/internal-courses.md

 [← Back to README](../../README.md)

-Documentation of IBM Internal Professional Development Courses completed 2006-2013, covering strategic leadership, infrastructure management, cloud technologies, security, and business skills.
+Documentation of IBM Internal Professional Development Courses completed 2006-2013.
+These courses covered the technology landscape and learning priorities of that era—system management, infrastructure, early cloud computing, and business skills.
+As technology evolved over the past 15 years, many of these topics (Tivoli, SmartCloud, virtualization-centric thinking) have been superseded by container orchestration, serverless computing, and open-source platforms.
+This list serves as a snapshot of professional development during that period.

 ## Professional Development Certificates